Obayashi Group's Strengths by the Numbers

 - Rise in vacancy rates and fall in rents due to large supply of office space and distribution warehouses

-- Deterioration in profitability and growth potential of the real estate development business due to rise in interest rates in Japan and overseas, etc.
+- Decline in demand and deterioration in profitability of the real estate development business due to rise in interest rates in Japan and overseas, etc.

-- Ability to secure continuous and stable rental profit by reshuffling our portfolio by making new investments in the amount of ¥300.0 billion with net investment of ¥160.0 billion after property sales worth ¥140.0 billion over five years
+- Ability to secure continuous and stable rental profit by reshuffling our portfolio, with a plan on making new investments in the amount of ¥300.0 billion with net investment of ¥160.0 billion after property sales worth ¥140.0 billion over five years

-- Expanding fee-based no-asset business through private funds by leveraging the Obayashi Group’s real estate management and operational expertise
+- Expand fee-based non-asset business through private funds by leveraging the Obayashi Group’s real estate management and operational expertise

 - Stronger initiatives by national and local governments to turn renewable energy into a major power source and promote the society-wide adoption of hydrogen